 The My Lake Home Cross Country Ski Trails are right out side our doors.
 Ski along the shoreline of Dixon Lake and venture into the forest.

 My lake Home and Tree House Ski trails are groomed for classic skiing.
 The trails travel thru hardwood forests of red and white pines, winding thru frozen wetlands of cedars where viewing the lake is magnificent.
 There are a few easy and short side hills where Aspen and Birch preside.
 The varied terrain makes skiing enjoyable for the beginner, intermediate and experienced skier.
-Our trails are very private, very scenic and right outside our doors.
+The ski trails are very private, very scenic and right outside our doors.

 Intermediates have several options, most like to follow the Tree House trail which cuts by the cedars.
 Keep your eyes peeled and you'll see lots of deer tracks and maybe even spot one.
 This trail leads you right to Sam's trail and up to the Middle Pigeon trail, from there you have 3 options.
 Intermediates usually take the Avenue of Pines trail where we usually see wolf sign so watch for tracks, they are very illusive so chances are you will never see them.
 From there you can head back to the Tree House trail, beware of the butt bouncer hill on your way back to Ole Inn.

-Advanced skiers will follow the outside loop from Ole Inn thru Loon Lady then the straight away to the Eagles Nest trail which skirts around a cut area with natural hills and winding trails.
+Advanced skiers will follow the outside loop from Ole Inn thru Loon Lady then into the backwoods onto the Eagles Nest trail which skirts around a cut area with natural hills and winding trails.
 Keep your eyes peeled for eagles in late winter as you pass directly below the nest.
 This trail leads you out of the back country and back to Middle pigeon trail.
 Expert skiers will continue down the Middle with its hills and huge Pines to the Lady slippery trail that starts on a slight hill and has a long straight away thru thick forest toward the lake, here we often get spooked by a fleeing grouse.
 The trail then splits to head back to ole inn or swings back up hill to the Avenue of Pines which splits into two directions.
-From there you can ski along the whole north end of the lake or loop back around off Ole inn and head back to a warm fire and hot chocolate.
+From there you can ski along the north end of the lake or loop back around off Ole inn and head back to a warm fire and hot chocolate.

 This is such a great ski area, I felt like I was the only person on earth out there!
 Jack Mason